Seeyouinthespring/MEMAnalyzer_Backend/README.md

         1. Go to file `appsettingsDevelopment.json` and change the value of the field "DefaultConnection" fill it with your SQL Server Settings, gust leve without changes the property Initial Catalog = memanalyzer
         1. Go to Package Manager Console, write there command: `EntityFrameworkCore\Update-Database`
         1. After executing this command database must be created
-1. If you havent change your connection string yet, do it (whatch step 2.2.3 and so on)
+1. If you havent change your connection string yet, do it (whatch step 2.ii.c and so on)
 1. Deploy application in VisualStudio by pushing button MEMAnalyzer_Backend
+1. After application deploying you need to create administrator using swagger or postman.
+    1. Go to url `https//:localhost:5001/index.html` in your browser
+    1. Chose API `POST /api/Users/RegisterAdmin`, push Try it out
+    1. Fill all the fields with data you want for your administrator (dateformat: dd.MM.yyyy)
+    1. Push execute